coolsamson7/aspyx/README.md

 ## Definition

 An `Environment` is the container that manages the lifecycle of objects.
-The set of classes and instances is determined by a constructor argument that controls the class registry.
+The set of classes and instances is determined by a type constructor argument that controls the discovery process.

 **Example**:
 ```python